IBM/ibm-cert-manager-operator/README.md

 ### Developer guide

-If, as a developer, you are looking to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
-This guide provides commands for a quick install and initial validation for running the operator.
+As a developer, if you want to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
+This guide provides commands for a quick installation and initial validation for running the operator.

 > **Important:** The following developer guide is provided as-is and only for trial and education purposes.
 IBM and IBM Support does not provide any support for the usage of the operator with this developer guide.
-For the official supported install and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.
+For the official supported instalationl and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.

 ### Quick start guide